 Humber’s Food and Nutrition Management diploma program prepares you for a supervisory role that combines the dynamic world of food service with the expanding world of healthcare.
 This is an ideal program if you love food, have a keen interest in the science of nutrition and enjoy managing people in a fast-paced environment.

-Our faculty have extensive industry experience and will prepare you for your career in courses covering clinical and community nutrition, physiology, foodservice management, and recipe modification and menu development.
+Our faculty has extensive industry experience and will prepare you for your career in courses covering clinical and lifecycle nutrition, physiology, foodservice management, and recipe modification and menu development.

 You will have the opportunity to join student branches of the Canadian Association of Foodservice Professionals (CAFP) and the Canadian Society of Nutrition Management (CSNM).
 As student members, you will build on your networking skills in the foodservice and hospitality sector and have the opportunity to apply to association-sponsored bursaries and scholarships.

 Work placements are a valuable way to gain experience in the field and build contacts.
-You will complete a six-week full-time placement in the healthcare foodservice industry.
+You will complete a five-week full-time placement in the health-care foodservice industry.